 /**

-* Callback to get the hash value of the loaded URL, used as a unique ID for the URL.
-It must be ensured that each URL is unique.
+* Callback to get the hash value of the loaded URL.
+Used as a unique ID for the URL.
+You must ensure that each URL is different.

 */